Are you already familiar with the work of these famous photographers?

 McCurry created a hauntingly beautiful image here.

-Robert Frank was a Swiss-American photographer best known for his book entitles The Americans.
+Robert Frank was a Swiss-American photographer famous for his book entitles The Americans.
 Frank traveled across America by car in 1955 capturing the everyday lives of Americans.
 When his book finally got published and printed in the United States, it was met with criticism.

 Robert Frank was aware of the social aspects of America in the 50’s.